 Some people don’t really know what stiff meringue is supposed to look like, and this causes them to assume that they did things right.
 It might be good to learn from someone who has made meringue many times before so that they can show you how it’s supposed to turn out.

 Having a good visual aid of how meringue should look in the bowl when it starts to stiffen is helpful.
-It isn’t that hard to tell when the meringue is stiffened, but these mistakes are common enough that having help would be good for any newcomers.
+It isn’t that hard to tell when it is stiffened, but these mistakes are common enough that having help would be good for any newcomers.

 It’s also notable that you can beat meringue too much.
-If you go overboard and mix the meringue for longer than you’re supposed to, then the texture of the meringue could turn out gritty and you might notice that the meringue is a bit dry.
+If you go overboard and mix it for longer than you’re supposed to, the texture of the meringue could turn out gritty and you might notice that it’s a bit dry.

 4 – Egg Whites Weren’t Whisked Properly